mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 [...]
 ```

 Regardless of what you are using, you should now have a working ZFS setup.
-You can verify this by running `zpool status`; if it prints `no pools available` instead of complaining about missing kernel modules, you are good to start setting up the drive.
+You can verify this by running `zpool status`; if it prints `no pools available` instead of complaining about missing kernel modules, you are good to go, and you may start setting up the drive.

 # 1. Partitioning